gauravkarki0927/jobseeker/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For support, please contact the development team or create an issue in the repository.

 ## 🔄 Future Enhancements

 - **Email Notifications**: Notify users of application status changes